 A hazardous chemicals and dangerous goods register is maintained onsite to assist in management of risks to health and the environment.
-This register utilises an online chemicals database 'ChemWatch' which provides for ease of access to detailed information pertaining to hazardous chemicals and dangerous goods used onsite.
+This register utilises an online chemicals database 'ChemAlert' which provides for ease of access to detailed information pertaining to hazardous chemicals and dangerous goods used onsite via a web portal.

 There have been no significant changes made to the management of hazardous materials during the reporting period.
-Refer to Environmental Management Plan (Appendix 1) for location of storage areas.